Webster's Unabridged Dictionary - Letter G - Page 27

 Glowingly (adv.)
 In a glowing manner; with ardent heat or passion.

 Glowlamp (n.)
+(Chem.)
 An aphlogistic lamp.
 See Aphlogistic.

 Glowworm (n.)
+(Zool.)
 A coleopterous insect of the genus Lampyris; esp., the wingless females and larvae of the two European species (L. noctiluca, and L. splendidula), which emit light from some of the abdominal segments.

 Glozed (imp. & p. p.) of Gloze.